Git Architecture: Internals, Objects, and the Three‑Tier Workflow

 Operational ergonomics from explicit identity

-Object IDs give operators and developers a lingua franca for pinpointing the exact artifact in question—no ambiguity, no “which version did you mean?”
-We integrate IDs deeply into our review templates, release notes, and incident runbooks so every change is traceable to a stable reference.
-That habit reduces cycle time during rollbacks and root‑cause analysis.
+Object IDs give operators and developers a shared way to point to the exact file or version they mean.
+There is no confusion and no need to ask, “Which version are you talking about?”
+We build these IDs into our review forms, release notes, and incident guides so every change points back to one clear reference.
+That habit helps teams move faster during rollbacks and root-cause analysis.

 3. Plumbing versus porcelain toolkit design